-You can find second-hand bicycles on the Boncoin website: www.leboncoin.fr

-If you want to buy a new bicycle, some sport shops such as Décathlon and Intersport, sell them.
+You can find second-hand bicycles on the Boncoin website: www.leboncoin.fr If you want to buy a new bike, you can go in major sports stores, such as Décathlon or Intersport... and in the many specialist stores in town (which also offer second-hand bikes).